HEALTHY HAPPY KIDS - PARENTS GUIDE TO WHAT MATTERS MOST

 • A pediatric dietitian or mental health professionals with experience in disordered eating can help guide your child and give you a few more tools for your parenting toolbox to help you raise a child with a healthier relationship with food.

-• If your child shows signs of an eating disorder, consult with your pediatrician about seeking out the expertise of an eating disorder specialist.
+• If your child shows signs of an eating disorder, consult with your pediatrician about a referral to an eating disorder specialist.

 • Learn more about common eating disorders that affect children and how to reach out for help in our The Eating Disorder Guide.